 Introduces the engineering student to a variety of programs and concepts in various fields of engineering.
 The course will deal with basic computation techniques, problem solving and experimentation.
-Lecture (30.00); Lab (30.00) Prerequisite: MA 120 or MA 121
+Lecture (30.00); Lab (30.00)

 EG-102: Engineering Graphics

 Provides the fundamental principles of engineering drawing, fundamental principles of descriptive geometry, graphical mathematics, and CAD.
 Lecture (30.00), Lab (30.00) Student must have successfully completed EN-060 prior to registering for this course.